 With the exception of a Custom Box, the items in the curated mixed boxes will vary each month and will be automatically selected for you.
 You can update which box you receive from month to month, so don’t stress…you’re not locked in forever.

 I’ve tried out a few different boxes, including the Mixed Box, Beef & Chicken, and the Custom Box, to get a good feel for the type and quality of meat they offer.
+The Custom Box will cost more, since you can choose your own cuts.
 You can find out more about my box recommendation below.

 3. Choose the size of box you want.

 Once you choose which box you’d like, then you’ll pick what size of box (how much meat) you want.
-You can choose between a Classic Box for smaller families ($129-$149/month) or a Big Box for larger families or big freezers ($238-270/month).
-The price varies depending on which type of meat box you chose.
-The price works out to be $5.38/serving, at least for the curated boxes.
+You can choose between a Classic Box for smaller families ($137-159/month) or a Big Box for larger families or big freezers ($253-288/month).
+The price works out to be about $5-$6/serving, depending on the type and size of box you select.
 Again, you can change the size from month to month.